NigelWGMajor/vscode-format-tools/README.md

 To regenerate the vsix package:

-1. Bump the versin in the package.json file
+1. Bump the version in the package.json file
 2. From the `caser` folder, run `vsce package` in the termninal

 To install in anoyther instance: